produnis/angewandte_uebungen_in_R/README.md

-# Practice of Biostatistics with R and rk.Teaching
+# Applied Biostatistics with R and rk.Teaching

 This repository contains the book **Applied Biostatistics with R**